Mitigation of UE Antenna Calibration Errors via Differential STBC in Cell-Free Massive MIMO: System Model and Problem Statement

-To analyze the system impact of uncalibrated antenna arrays, we focus specifically on the \ac{UL} training phase and the DL data transmission phases\footnote{ {The impact of uncalibrated antenna arrays is less critical in the \ac{UL}, because \ac{UL} channel estimation incorporates their effects and enables their subsequent compensation during the data detection stage.}}, with the UL channels being estimated via \ac{MMSE} estimation \cite{BeamSyncOverTheAir, freitas2025PMCellFree}.
+To analyze the system impact of uncalibrated antenna arrays, we focus on the \ac{UL} training and DL data transmission phases\footnote{The impact of uncalibrated antenna arrays is less critical in the \ac{UL}, because \ac{UL} channel estimation incorporates their effects and enables their subsequent compensation during the data detection stage.}, with UL channels being estimated via \ac{MMSE} estimation \cite{BeamSyncOverTheAir, freitas2025PMCellFree}.
 The generic \ac{UE} $k$ is served by a subset of \acp{AP} called \ac{AP} cluster, denoted as $\mathcal{L}_k \subset \{1,\ldots, L\}$.
 The AP-UE association policy is encoded in the binary variables $\mathrm{a}_{k,l} \in \{0,1\}$.
-Since \acp{UE} are equipped with multiple antennas, it is assumed that each \ac{UE} receives $N_s\leq N_{UE}$ parallel data streams\footnote{For the sake of simplicity, it is assumed that the number of streams $N_s$ is the same for all the \acp{UE}.}. {We denote by $\mathbf{W}_{k,l}\in \mathbb{C}^{N_{\mathrm{AP}} \times N_{\mathrm{UE}}}$ the precoder used at AP $l$ to transmit data to UE $k$; this precoder is built using the \ac{UL} estimated channels.} In the \ac{UE} $k$, since no channel knowledge is available, the channel-independent decoding matrix $\mathbf{M}_k = \mathbf{I}_{N_s} \otimes \mathbf{1}_{N_\mathrm{UE}/N_s} \in \mathbb{C}^{N_{\mathrm{UE}} \times N_s}$, introduced in \cite{MultiAntennaStefano}, is used, with $\otimes$ denoting kronecker product.
+Since \acp{UE} are equipped with multiple antennas, it is assumed that each \ac{UE} receives $N_s\leq N_{\mathrm{UE}}$ parallel data streams\footnote{For the sake of simplicity, it is assumed that the number of streams $N_s$ is the same for all the \acp{UE}.}.
+We denote by $\mathbf{W}_{k,l}\in \mathbb{C}^{N_{\mathrm{AP}} \times N_{\mathrm{UE}}}$ the precoder used at AP $l$ to transmit data to UE $k$.
+The latter is built using the \ac{UL} estimated channels.
 Leaving $\mathbf{s}_i^p \in \mathbb{C}^{N_s \times 1}$ be the complex information symbols of the unit-norm intended for \ac{UE} $i$ at a discrete time epoch $p$, the signal received at \ac{UE} $k$ at time $p$ can be expressed as